sgtlambda/johnnycache/readme.md

 Default: `false`

-Whether to gzip cached files
+Whether to compress cached files - if enabled, a `.tar.gz` file will be generated instead of a `.tar` file.

 ### Cache.run(intent)